X

 Strategically place buckets, wagons, and garbage cans where they can collect water during a storm.
 Open up your compost bins during rainstorms.
 Be creative and find ways to use rainwater.

 A half an inch of rain will deliver more than a half a gallon per square foot of surface.”
 (Gardening With Less Water).
 Take advantage of that water by installing gutters and rain barrels.
 This water can be used to irrigate your plants.
 Harvesting rainwater helps your garden become more self-sufficient.
-Learn more in this blog post.
+Learn other self-sufficient gardening methods here.

 Consider installing more sophisticated rainwater harvesting systems equipped with pumps and filters to store larger volumes of rainwater for irrigation purposes.